AttackOnJasper/University-notes/psych253/psych253.md

 - Weak situational pressure / strong person factor -> attitudes predict behavior

 ### Theory of planned behavior
-- first level: Attitude toward the behavior, Subjective norms (other people's attitudes & behaviors), perceived control
+- first: Attitude toward the behavior, Subjective norms (other people's attitudes), perceived control
-- second level: behavior intention (e.g. I m going to start next week)
+- second: behavior intention (e.g. I m going to start next week)
-- final level: behavior
+- finally: behavior

 ## Module 12 Self-Fulfilling Prophecies and Intergroup Relations

 ### Self-Fulfilling Prophecies
-- Definition: **a prediction made that is initially not true, but becomes true because the prediction is made**
+- **a prediction made that is initially not true, but becomes true because the prediction is made**
 	- e.g. stock market: everyone thinks the market would crash -> sell all stocks -> crash
+- **Behavioral Confirmation** A type of self-fulfilling prophecy whereby people’s social expectations lead them to behave in ways that cause others to confirm their expectations.
 - Teacher Expectancy Effect / Rosenthal Effect / Pygmalion Effect (Rosenthal and Jacobson) teacher's expectation about how start a student is going to be actually determines how smart that student will become
 - Zanna and Pack (1975)
 	- Women evaluated themselves about whether they are traditional (through anagram test), then interact with attractive / not-attractive guys to find out what kind of women they like